JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 Once you're satisfied with your presentation, use Copilot in Outlook to draft an email to your manager for review.

-1. Navigate to Outlook and select **New mail**.
+1. Launch Microsoft Outlook from your browser [outlook.new](https://outlook.new) and select **New mail**.

 1. Select the **Copilot** icon in the email composition window.

 1. Enter the following prompt:

-    +++Draft an email to my manager, [Manager's Name].
-Ask for a review of the presentation that I attached to this email.
+    +++Draft an email asking for a review of the presentation that I attached to this email.
 Write the email in a casual tone.+++

 1. Select **Draft with Copilot**.

-1. Review the email draft, make any necessary edits, and send it.
+1. Review the email draft, make any necessary edits, and send it to your intended recipient.

 And just like that, you're all set to impress your manager with a polished presentation!
 Happy presenting.